ovilab/ovilab.github.io/_posts/2017-06-15-neuronify-1-2-released.md

 instance hiding the creation menu and the toolbar on small screens.
 Further, all the new features need to be thoroughly tested on touch devices to make sure they work as expected.
-We also have a number of new features, such as short and long term plasticity and multicompartmental models, that have been requested by our users.
-Work on these features may delay the release of the new design to mobile devices somewhat.